Living Imaginaries

 Why imaginaries

-At Living Imaginaries, we understand imagination as a capacity for systems change.
-Before we act, we imagine.
-Every policy, strategy, or intervention is shaped by the underlying worldviews — what we call imaginaries — that determine which problems are visible, whose knowledge counts, and what futures feel possible.
+Every policy, strategy, or intervention is shaped by deeper assumptions about how the world works.
+These underlying worldviews, what we call imaginaries, influence which problems become visible, whose knowledge is valued, and what kinds of futures institutions believe are possible.

 Claudia Fernandez de Cordoba Farini